mbr/ragstoriches/README.rst

 from ragstoriches
 =================

-``ragstoriches`` is a combined library/framework to ease writing web scrapers.
+``ragstoriches`` is a combined library/framework to ease writing web scrapers using gevent and requests.

 A simple example to tell the story::

   #!/usr/bin/env python